johnang3/JavaOptimizer/README.md

 The Optimizer class has several static methods that may be used to find local minima for the value of an objective function.
 The most flexible of these methods is Optimizer.optimizerWithConstraints, which may be used to minimize the value of an arbitrary function with respect to any number of arbitrary constraints.
 It requires these parameters:

-- getResult - Create a Result object from the given context
+- getResult - Create a Result object from the given context.
-- getObjective - Extract the objective value from a Result
+- getObjective - Extract the objective value from a Result.
 - zeroMinimumConstraints - A list of constraints.
 Each of these functions must evaluate to zero or more for the result to be in bounds.
 - penaltyTransform - A unary operator to be invoked on the weighted sum of constraint violations.
 - initialContext - The starting point.
 - step - The initial step distance.
 - minStep - The minimum step distance that will be bothered with.
 - exceedanceTolerance - The highest amount of total constraint violation that will be tolerated.

+The returned value is a Solution object, which contains both the Result object created by getResult and the variable mapping used to compute that result.

 This method is implemented by adding a penalty function of the total constraint violations to the objective function.
 If the given objective function is f(x), this modified function is: